yejianfengblue/dactyl-keyboard/README.md

 If you want to use single key PCB, please use [single pcb](https://github.com/ibnuda/single).

+## Notes

+- If you want to create some pull requests, never ever change the existing thumb placement settings.
+- If you want to create some pull requests, make sure you changes won't mess with the existing settings and its permutation.

 ## License

 Copyright © 2015-2020 Matthew Adereth, Tom Short, Ibnu D. Aji, et. al.